Recently, I came across a Search Engine Watch article titled "10 SEO Considerations for a Content management System." Being

 weighting the content of

-the entire page.
+.
 Alt tags carry ranking weight because typically an image on a

 page is highly relevant to the content on that page.